 Used Car: 2011 Mercedes-Benz G-Class Review

-The 2011 Mercedes-Benz G-Class is one of the most opulent and unapologetic luxury large SUVs on the market.
-If you’re looking for a vehicle that can ferry a large family and their cargo, the G-Class is not a good choice.
-However, if you’re not concerned with price and are looking for a rugged, off-road SUV that’s also luxurious, the G-Class is hard to beat.
+The 2011 Mercedes-Benz G-Class is one of the most opulent and unapologetic luxury large SUVs on the market, but if you’re looking for a vehicle that can ferry a large family and their cargo, the G-Class is not a good choice.

 The 2011 Mercedes-Benz G-Class is ranked: